Role Playing Lesson Modules

 Updated: Jun 3, 2021

-These learning materials were requested by an English language school in Tokyo, Japan.
+Two doctor/patient role playing learning modules were requested by an English language school in Tokyo, Japan.
 The school prepares international medical school graduates and practicing doctors for the U.S. Medical Licensing Exam (USMLE), which will allow them to apply for medical residencies in the United States.
-New materials were needed to cover a recently added section of the USMLE exam, which focuses on advanced Communication and Interpersonal Skills (CIS) for complex medical cases.
-Ed Tech Design created two test-pilot modules for doctor (student) / patient (English instructor) role-playing exercises.
-The materials provide background medical information on the patient, the diagnosis, and a complex issue to discuss with the patient (i.e. bad news/diagnosis, explaining complex treatments, addiction counseling, etc...).
-The materials also offer support to the student on expected behaviors (empathy, partnership, support, etc...) to exhibit while working with the patient on the complex medical case.
+New materials were needed to cover a recently added section to the USMLE exam, which focuses on advanced Communication and Interpersonal Skills (CIS) for complex medical cases.

 The following video provides a brief overview of this project:

-I am also posting my Design Documents and a Rough Prototype of the role-playing exercise to show my process for creating this project.
+The following .pdf file is the Design Document and a Rough Prototype of the role-playing exercise, which demonstrates my process for creating complex projects.